rmodi6/accessible-forums/README.md

 ip address of the machine.
 E.g. If your machine has the local ip address 192.168.0.2, you can access the website using http://192.168.0.2:5000/.
 Use the `ifconfig` command on UNIX machines and `ipconfig` command on Windows machines to get the local ip address of the device.

+## Credits
+This project is heavily adopted from the excellent [Flask Mega-Tutorial by Miguel Grinberg](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).